SebastiaanZ/workshop-python-internals/README.md

 operator AST node is `Add` (which is part of the `operator` list you've seen in exercise 2).

-However, to know the left and the right operant, we actually need to know what was matched.
+However, to know the left and the right operand, we actually need to know what was matched.
 This is what the `a=` and `b=` in the rule do:
 They assign names to whatever was matched on the left-hand side and the right-hand side of the operator respectively.
 Once we've assigned those